developer-adityaSingh/Calculator/README.md

 1. Enter the numbers using the numeric buttons.
 2. Use the arithmetic operation buttons (+, -, *, /) to perform calculations.
 3. Click `=` to see the result.
-4. Use the `C` button to clear the input.
+4. Use the `AC` button to clear the input.

 ## Screenshots 📸